-The priority date for new students to apply for financial aid for the fall semester is April 1.
+The priority date for new students to apply for financial aid for the fall semester is March 1.
 Applications completed prior to this date will be given priority in the award process for grants and scholarships.
-APPLICATIONS RECEIVED AFTER APRIL 1 WILL BE HANDLED ON A DATE-PRIORITY BASIS.
+APPLICATIONS RECEIVED AFTER MARCH 1 WILL BE HANDLED ON A DATE-PRIORITY BASIS.
 The availability of need-based grants is limited.

-Begin the financial aid process by completing the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
-Designate Warren Wilson College as a recipient of the results by code number and address (002979; Asheville, NC).
-You and your parent will each be assigned a PIN (electronic signature) upon submittal of the FAFSAÃ¢ÂÂsafeguard these PINs as they will be your electronic signatures for subsequent FAFSA filings and loan application materials.
+Students begin the financial aid process by completing the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
+Please add our school code so Warren Wilson College will receive the results of your FAFSA.
+Our school code is 002979 and we are listed as located in Asheville, NC.
+Both students and parents must apply for a PIN (electronic signature) to submit the FAFSA - student and parent PINs must be safeguarded as they are electronic signatures for subsequent FAFSA filings and loan application materials.

-Minimum number of hours: All hours refer to "semester" credits as earned at Warren Wilson College.
-The following minimum number of credits MUST be passed: a) FULL-TIME (required of all resident students) = no less than 12 credits per semester; b) THREE-QUARTER = no less than 9 credits per semester, or; c) HALF-TIME = no less than 6 credits per semester.
-Reminder: Loans will either enter repayment or begin a six-month grace period once the student falls below half-time (6 credits).
-"If a student is enrolled in courses that do not count toward his degree, they cannot be used to determine enrollment statusÃ¢ÂÂ¦" (2010-11 Federal Aid Handbook, Volume 1, page 13) This means that aid cannot be awarded to a student for classes that do not count toward his/her degree.
+Minimum Number of Hours: All hours refer to "semester" credits as earned at Warren Wilson College.
+The following minimum number of credits must be passed: a) full-time (required of all resident students) = no less than 12 credits per semester; b) three-quarter = no less than 9 credits per semester, or; c) half-time = no less than 6 credits per semester.
+Reminder: Loans will either enter repayment or begin a six-month grace period once students fall below half-time (6 credits).
+"If a student is enrolled in courses that do not count toward his degree, they cannot be used to determine enrollment status... (full-time)."
+(2013-14 Federal Aid Handbook, Volume 1) This means that aid cannot be awarded to students for courses that do not count toward their degree.

-NOTE: All aid will be recalculated to three-quarter, half-time or less-than-half-time if a student fails to attend a class and those class credits are (or were) needed for full-time status.
+NOTE: All aid will be recalculated to three-quarter, half-time or less-than-half-time for students who fail to attend a course and those course credits are (or were) needed for full-time status.
 Charges will not be adjusted.
-Refer to the "withdrawal and refund policy".
-Loss of aid is a possibility for any Federal aid recipient who fails to pass at least one class within a semester.
+Refer to the "Withdrawal and Refund Policy".
+Loss of aid is a possibility for any Federal aid recipients who fail to pass at least one course within a semester.
 Refer to "unofficial withdrawal" in the Withdrawal and Refund Policy.

 Minimum GPA: Students (all students - not just aid recipients) must maintain a minimum cumulative grade point average based upon hours attempted as defined by the Scholastic Standards Committee and published in detail in the Student Handbook and the Academic Catalog.

-Repeats: The credits for a repeat class are counted only once toward graduation.
+Repeats: The credits for a repeat course are counted only once toward graduation.
 The higher grade will be counted in the GPA.
-Aid will not be adjusted retroactively for lost credits from an earlier semester due to a repeated class.
+Aid will not be adjusted retroactively for lost credits from an earlier semester due to a repeated course.
 A repeated course must be taken as an addition to 12 other semester hours in the event that a higher grade is not earned.
 Aid recipients will not be paid for more than one repetition of a previously passed course.

 Continuing and Readmitted Students (who are also first-time aid recipients): The eligibility of these students will be based upon the academic performance of their most recent semester at Warren Wilson College.

 Financial Aid Warning: The Satisfactory Academic Progress (SAP) of all aid recipients will be reviewed at the end of each semester.
-The Financial Aid Office will look for the following: remain off of academic probation and pass a minimum of 12 credits which does not include course credits earned by a second repetition.
-Each aid recipient who fails to meet these minimum standards will receive a written warning which will allow him or her to continue to receive aid for one additional semester.
-All aid for which the recipient remains eligible will be renewed during warning periods.
+To meet SAP requirements students must: remain off of academic probation and pass a minimum of 12 credits which do not include course credits earned by a second repetition.
+Aid recipients who fail to meet these minimum standards will each receive a written warning which will allow them to continue to receive aid for one additional semester.
+All aid for which the recipients remain eligible will be renewed during warning periods.

-There are two types of financial aid probation that a student may receive.
+There are two types of financial aid probation that students may receive.
 "Without an Academic Plan" will allow only one semester to make SAP.
 "With an Academic Plan" will allow a maximum of two consecutive semesters to make SAP.
-The Director of Financial Aid will determine which probationary status the student will be eligible to receive.
+The Director of Financial Aid, with advice from the Registrar, will determine which probationary status students are eligible to receive.

-Financial Aid Probation Without an Academic Plan: A probationary period "Without an Academic Plan" is available for one semester only.
+Financial Aid Probation without an Academic Plan: A probationary period "Without an Academic Plan" is available for one semester only.
 This type of probation may be approved by the institution if it is determined that the student is capable of making SAP by the end of one probationary period.
 Failure to make SAP at the end of this one semester of probation will result in loss of aid eligibility for the next semester without appeal.

-Financial Aid Probation With an Academic Plan: The Director of Financial Aid, with advice from the Registrar, will review the student's possibility of making SAP after two consecutive semesters of aid probation.
-If SAP can be accomplished, the student will be considered for probation "With an Academic Plan".
+Financial Aid Probation with an Academic Plan: The Director of Financial Aid, with advice from the Registrar, will review a student's possibility of making SAP after two consecutive semesters of aid probation.
+If SAP can be accomplished, the student will be considered for probation "With an Academic Plan."
 The student making the written appeal would need to go one step further and provide a written academic plan along with the appeal for the two pending semesters of probation.
 If it is not possible for the student to make SAP after two consecutive semesters of aid probation, the appeal will be denied and the student will be ineligible for aid.
 If the two semesters of aid probation "with plan" are approved, aid can be lost after one semester if academic goals are not met or after two semesters if SAP and academic goals are not met.
 Guidance will be provided on the minimum requirements for an academic plan.

 SAP Standards are subject to change as necessary to remain in compliance with Federal Regulation.